mrchappie/mrchappie/README.md

 <h2 align="left">Hi 👋!
-My name is Alexandru and I'm a frontend developer, from Romania</h2>
+My name is Alexandru and I'm a frontend developer from Romania</h2>

 ###